phetsims/geometric-optics/doc/model.md

 # Geometric Optics - Model Description

+This document is a high-level description of the model used in PhET's _Geometric Optics_ simulation.

+## Prerequisites

+It's assumed that the reader is has some general familiarity with geometric optics.

+## Model

 The simulation describes light propagation through a lens in terms of rays.
 The rays in geometric optics are a useful abstraction for approximating the paths along which light propagates.